eponce92/navAssist/README.md

      ```

 3. Click the navAssist icon in your Chrome toolbar to open the popup.
+4. Choose your preferred AI provider (Ollama or OpenRouter).
+5. If using OpenRouter, enter your API key in the settings.
-4. The extension will automatically check the connection to Ollama and display the status.
+6. The extension will automatically check the connection to the selected provider and display the status.
-5. If connected, you'll see a list of available models.
-If not, ensure Ollama is running and accessible.
-6. You can download suggested models (llama3.2, qwen2.5, qwen2.5:3b) directly from the popup if they're not already installed.
+7. If using Ollama, you can download suggested models directly from the popup if they're not already installed.
-7. Select your preferred AI model from the dropdown menu.
+8. Select your preferred AI model from the dropdown menu.
-8. Toggle the switch to enable navAssist.
+9. Toggle the switches to enable navAssist, prediction bar (if desired), and dark mode.
-9. Start chatting with your AI assistant on any web page!
+10. Start chatting with your AI assistant on any web page!

 ## 💡 Usage Tips

 - Use the summarize button to quickly summarize page content.
+- Select text on any webpage to access the floating bar with grammar correction and AI editing features.
+- Use the prediction bar for text suggestions as you type (if enabled).
 - Drag the chat window to reposition it on the page.
 - Resize the chat window using the bottom-right corner handle.
-- If you don't see a model you want, you can download it using the Ollama CLI and it will appear in the extension automatically.
+- Toggle between sidebar and popup modes for the chat window.

 ## 🛠️ Technologies Used

 - HTML5, CSS3, and JavaScript
 - Chrome Extension APIs
-- Ollama API for AI model integration
+- Ollama API for local AI model integration
+- OpenRouter API for cloud-based AI models

 ## 🤝 Contributing